 Let’s explore some of these common leadership styles and discuss how and why one’s leadership style might change over time.

 First, we’ll discuss the three oldest types of leadership styles as outlined in research by Kurt Lewin – autocratic, democratic, and laissez-faire.
 We’ll then discuss three more modern leadership styles – transformational, coaching, and pacesetter.

 The Autocratic Leader

 Groups with autocratic leaders maintain focus on goals and achieve them faster than organizations with other kinds of leaders.
 Some group members prefer leaders of this type because it takes the pressure of making decisions or taking responsibility off them.

 The Democratic Leader

 This leader seeks the opinions of others.
 He or she effectively delegates responsibility to others and organizes teams to accomplish goals.
-An article in Psychology Today says that leaders can emerge at any level if they “cultivate a desire in those with whom they collaborate to strive toward a common goal…”
+As was put so well in Psychology Today, leaders can emerge at any level if they “cultivate a desire in those with whom they collaborate to strive toward a common goal…”

 The Laissez-Faire Leader